How do I pay myself as a director?

 There are two main ways a director can be paid:

 When and how much is paid is largely down to the business itself, but there can be tax advantages of using one more than the other (we recommend speaking to an accountant about this).

 PAYE (Pay as You Earn)

 PAYE is the basic way to be paid.
-The scheme is operated by Her Majesty's Revenue and Customs (HMRC) to collect taxes from employees.
-This is how you would normally receive your pay on a weekly, fortnightly or monthly basis if you were employed by another business.
-They would run a payroll, submit your pay to HMRC and pay you the net amount (your pay minus taxes).
+The scheme is operated by HMRC to collect taxes from employees.
+This is how you would normally receive your pay on a weekly, fortnightly or monthly basis if you were in any other form of employment.
+You would run a payroll, submit your figures to HMRC and pay you the net amount (your pay minus taxes).

 Directors are treated in a similar way to other employees with PAYE, but there are different methods to calculate the tax that needs to be paid.
 In fact, there are two methods to choose from - the standard method, or the alternative method.